Bloggbild för: Guide: How to Take Care of Your Liver

 Lemon water

-Drinking a large glass of pure water with a splash of freshly squeezed lemon or lime as the first thing you do in the morning is one of the simplest ways to help your liver.
-The water helps flush through the system after the night, while lemon or lime makes the water more easily absorbed and "alive" to rehydrate cells and restore cellular balance.
+Drinking a large glass of pure water with a splash of freshly squeezed lemon or lime first thing in the morning is one of the simplest ways to help your liver.
+The water helps flush through the system after the night, while lemon or lime makes the water more absorbable and "alive" to rehydrate cells and restore cellular balance.

 Exercise

-Sweating and getting your blood pumping properly is perhaps the most effective way to relieve your liver.
-When we exercise, the body has an opportunity to excrete toxins through skin and lungs, while the blood moves into all tissues and increases the turnover of nutrients and waste products.
-This allows the liver to get a little extra breathing room and focus on more important functions.
+Sweating and getting your blood pumping properly is perhaps the most effective way to relieve the liver.
+When we exercise, the body gets the opportunity to excrete toxins through skin and lungs, while blood moves out to all tissues and increases the turnover of nutrients and waste products.
+This allows the liver to get some relief and focus on more important functions.

-What we eat is obviously central to liver wellness.
-Heavy and processed food, white sugar, cheap fats and additives such as flavor enhancers and sweeteners are all things that can be overwhelming for the liver.
-Foods that make the liver especially happy are fruits and vegetables, berries, algae, avocado, sprouts and fresh herbs like ginger, coriander, parsley and basil.
+What we eat is obviously central to the liver's well-being.
+Heavy and processed food, white sugar, cheap fats, and additives like flavorings and sweeteners are all things that can be overwhelming for the liver.
+Foods that make the liver extra happy are fruits and vegetables, berries, algae, avocado, sprouts, and fresh herbs like ginger, cilantro, parsley, and basil.

 Two hands surrounding a liver-shaped green leaf.
 Illustration of a healthy liver.

 If you want to give your liver an extra boost, drink a green juice every morning before breakfast.
-Pure celery juice is very good, but cucumber, apple, fennel, leafy greens as well as lemon and ginger are also beneficial.
-Among green foods in powder form that are liver-friendly, we find Barley Grass, Wheat Grass, Spirulina, and AFA algae.
+Pure celery juice is very good, but also cucumber, apple, fennel, leafy greens, lemon, and ginger.
+Among green foods in powder form that are liver-friendly, we find Wheatgrass, Barley grass, Spirulina, and AFA algae.

-There are many herbs that have supportive effects on the liver.
-Among the superstars are Dandelion Root, Lemon Balm, Turmeric, Chaga, Reishi, Milk Thistle, Burdock Root and Peppermint.
-You can buy these in various forms, such as tinctures of pure herbs, ready-made blends, or as dried herbs to make your own tea.
+There are many herbs that work supportively for the liver.
+Among the superstars, we can mention Dandelion root, Lemon balm, Turmeric, Chaga, Reishi, Milk thistle, Burdock root, and Peppermint.
+You can buy these in different forms, such as tinctures of pure herbs, ready-made blends, or as dried herbs to make your own tea.

 Fasting/Detox

 We hope this little guide was helpful.
-Please feel free to contact us if you have questions about what might be right for you!
+Feel free to reach out if you have questions about what might suit you specifically!

 Tom Lidström